tintinweb/unbox/README.md

 | unpack a **browser extension** | `#> unbox/cli.py extract sample.crx c:\_tmp\decompiled` |
 | unpack **anything** | `#> unbox/cli.py extract * c:\_tmp\decompiled` |

-*I think you got the idea now.
-It does not matter what you want to decompile or unpack, its the same call...*
+*I think you got the idea ...*

 # Configuration

-* in case a 3rd party tools is not generally available via *PATH* configure it in `unbox.json`
+* in case your 3rd party tools are not generally available via *PATH* configure them in `unbox.json`

-search-path for `unbox.json` is
+application search-path order for `unbox.json` is

 * current working dir OR
 * `~/unbox.json` OR